Ann Flanagan

-Candidates who have an active real estate license in one of these states have to take only the State Portion of the New Hampshire exam, provided you took the entire exam (national and state) in a reciprocal state.
+Candidates who have an active real estate license in another state have to take only the State Portion of the New Hampshire exam, provided you took the entire exam (national and state) in another state.

-There are no pre-licensing education requirements for reciprocity candidates
+There are no pre-licensing education requirements for Recognition candidates

 (it's optional)